 - CLOTHES, SHOES and ACCESSORIES

-Clothes, underwear, shoes (tied in pairs), accessories (hats, belts, bags and jewellery), bedding, curtains, tablecloths and towels - any condition as long as they're clean and dry. please put in a labeled plastic bag to keep dry (not black in case it's mistaken for rubbish)
+Clothes, underwear, shoes (tied in pairs), accessories (hats, belts, bags and jewellery), bedding, curtains, tablecloths and towels - any condition as long as they're clean and dry.
+Please put in a labeled plastic bag to keep dry (not black in case it's mistaken for rubbish and no charity bags)

 No stuffed items (eg duvets, pillows).
 Go to Pass it on textiles to find out more.

 - SMALL ELECTRICAL ITEMS